 - Winston Churchill’s father said that Winston was “unfit for a career in law or politics.”

-- Barbara Streisand’s mother said she’d never be a singer because her voice wasn’t good enough and she’d never be pretty enough to be an actress.
+- Barbra Streisand’s mother said she’d never be a singer because her voice wasn’t good enough and she’d never be pretty enough to be an actress.